 Postal Service Workers

-These employees are on the front lines handling the mail.
-They sort and process it, as well as operate the machines that process it.
-This group also includes those who deliver the mail home-to-home.
+These employees are on the front lines handling the nation’s mail.
+Postal employees sort and process mail, and they also operate the machines that do similar work.
+This group includes mail carriers who deliver packages and correspondence to each home.

 Expected Job Loss by 2026: 65,300

-As electronic bill pay and email become increasingly common and popular to save time and postage, that means a decline in postal service clerk jobs.
+With nearly 149.5 billion pieces of mail processed and delivered in 2017, you might think business is booming and the future of postal service workers is secure.
+But as electronic bill pay and email become increasingly popular to save time and postage, it means a decline in postal service jobs.

-These workers are a part of a team that is responsible for the assembly of a product — this can mean the whole thing or a single component.
-Each member of the team is required to perform all the tasks of the team so that there are no weak links in the chain, and they can be rotated around as needed.
+These workers are part of teams that are responsible for the assembly of a product — which can mean either the whole thing or a single component.
+Each member of the team is able to perform all the required tasks in the assembly process, so they can be rotated around as needed.

 Expected Job Loss by 2026: 145,000

-The decline in assembler roles is attributed, in general, to companies becoming more efficient, producing more with fewer workers.
-Further, they are using improved tools, processes, and in some cases, robotics that can perform more complex and delicate work than a human worker could, and they do so more efficiently.
+The decline in assembler roles is attributed, in general, to companies becoming more efficient with technology and producing more with fewer workers.
+There are also robotics that can perform more complex and delicate work compared to a human.

 Secretaries and Administrative Assistants

-This group consists of executive secretaries and executive administrative assistants, legal secretaries and all other secretaries and administrative assistants that don’t fall in the aforementioned categories.
+This group consists of executive secretaries and executive administrative assistants, legal secretaries and all other secretaries and administrative assistants that don’t fall in the aforementioned categories — except for medical secretaries.

 Expected Job Loss by 2026: 321,200